directus-labs/guest-authoring/using-directus-as-a-baby-health-tracker/index.md

 | description |  |  |
 | neboo_data |  |  |
 | links |  |  |
-The idea behind this collection is to store the alert details directly within Directus.
-Whenever an alert is created within this collection, a new alert has to be created within our external alerting tool (OpsGenie).
-So most fields are just the the exact fields we'd like to set within OpsGenie, some are Directus-internal related and the external_id as well as the neboo_data fields are used to refer to either the alert or the regarding data set from our first data collection.
 ### Flows
 A Flow inside Direcuts can be used to automate things.
 Each Flow contains of a trigger and one or more operations.
 A trigger could be time based, manual, or based on events coming from actions like creating or updating items.
 As operations we can use CRUD operations to work with items or create new items, if-else condtions, web requests, and even more operations.